stevenktruong/math-website/data/classes/21f.31b.3/index.md

 ## Policies

+### COVID-19

+Following the school's COVID-19 policies, discussions will be held in person and masks will be required unless you have an exemption.

 ### Office Hours

-If you're unable to attend my office hours, feel free to send me an e-mail and we can set up an appointment to meet at a different time.
+If you're unable to attend my office hours for any reason, feel free to send me an e-mail and we can set up an appointment to meet at a different time and place, including over Zoom.

 ### E-mails

 I'm usually quick to respond to e-mails, so if you don't get a reply by the end of the day, feel free to send another one.
+Try to include `31B` somewhere in the subject so it doesn't get flagged as spam.
 Also, please address me as Steven when e-mailing me.

 ## Resources